 President of Polio Australia Dr John Tierney, in a recent interview with national broadcaster SBS, is one practitioner who does not believe that it is.
-He said the aged care system "clearly isn't adequate" to support polio suffers, many of whom will be 65 before the scheme is fully introduced.
+He said the aged care system "clearly isn't adequate" to support polio suffers, many of whom will be 65 before the taged group.
+Then there are those who live in remote or rural areas.
+What care will be viable for them?
+I have experienced firsthand the tyranny of distance when accessing schooling and disability services for a multiple disabled family member.
+The closest facilities were a sevenhour car journey away.
+The situation still arises.